Salesforce Flow permissions update

 CustomEvent (PB PE trigger) Not affected No

-Note Additionally, Action Events are not affected by this update.
+Note Also, Action Events aren’t affected by this update.
 Custom Action Events are Record-triggered flows that run in “System Context without Sharing”.
-Standard Action Events are not related to flows.
+Standard Action Events aren’t related to flows.

 Affected flow types